vladmandic/human/README.md

 *This version of `Human` includes `TensorFlow/JS (TFJS) 2.6.0` library which can be accessed via `human.tf`*
 *You should not manually load another instance of `tfjs`, but if you do, be aware of possible version conflicts*

+There are multiple ways to use `Human` library, pick one that suits you:

 ### 1. IIFE script

 This is simplest way for usage within Browser